 As I did this exercise, I picked out 7 people.
-They include a coursemate from my ex-university whom I’ve been out of touch with, 3 contacts I’ve made in the course of running my business (only met each of them 1-2 times before), one business partner I’ve working with closely with for the past year for my workshops, one like-minded business owner, and a recent client who contacted me for a workshop engagement.
+They include a course-mate from my ex-university whom I’ve been out of touch with, 3 contacts I’ve made in the course of running my business (only met each of them 1-2 times before), one business partner I’ve been working closely with for the past year for my workshops, one like-minded business owner, and a recent client who contacted me for a workshop engagement.
 Most of them are people whom I do not know very well (yet), but I’d love to get to know better.
 These are also people whom I got pretty good vibes from in the few times we’ve contacted each other.

 When you’re done, go to the next step.

 The next step after #2 is to create opportunities to bond with them.